Levittown natives longboard for a cause

 Levittown natives longboard to help pediatric cancer survivors

-As middle schoolers, Devin Votta and the Reilly brothers loved longboarding to Jones Beach for fun — but this time, the team of four are cruising for a cause.
+As middle schoolers, Devin Votta and the Reilly brothers loved longboarding to Jones Beach for fun — but this time, the team of four is cruising for a cause.

 The Levittown natives are taking their longest ride ever this weekend, from New Hyde Park to Montauk, in hopes of raising $5,000 for Survivor's Facing Forward, a program at Cohen Children's Medical Center that helps survivors of childhood cancer with health problems experienced after they complete chemotherapy treatments.